 Directed by veteran novelist Frank De Felitta from a script by J. D. Feigelson, Dark Night of the Scarecrow is a suspense/horror 1981 made-for-television film airing on CBS.
 According to Editor Aaron Crowell Managing of HorrorHound Magazine, the movie was the first feature length horror film with a scarecrow as its centerpiece, with many having copied this image in the superseding years, giving Feigelson credit as progenitor of the entire killer scarecrow genre.

-The plot has a mentally handicapped man being unjustly accused of attacking a young girl.
+The plot concerns Bubba (Larry Drake), a mentally handicapped man being unjustly accused of attacking a young girl.
 Disguised as a scarecrow, he hides in a cornfield only to be hunted down and shot by a posse led by the cruel Otis Hazelrigg (Charles Durning).
-Immediately afterward, it's revealed that he saved the girl from a vicious dog attack, members of the search posse cover up their crime and successfully beat the rap for murdering poor Bubba.
+Immediately afterward, it's revealed that he saved the girl from a vicious dog attack, so the members of the search posse cover up their crime and successfully beat the rap for murdering poor Bubba.
 Unfortunately for them, someone's not too happy about their Karma Houdini status, and one by one the men are killed off in grisly accidents, the only common element being a mysterious scarecrow that suddenly appears in each man's field...

 Tropes in the film: